kinyan

 n.
 The act or manner of legally acquiring or agreeing to something.

 n.
-"A groom's formal acceptance of the terms of the ketubbah.
-At a traditional wedding, this ritual takes place during the chossen's tish, when the rabbi or a witness, acting on behalf of the bride, offers the groom a handkerchief or some other object" (JPS).
+The ritual of a groom's formal acceptance of the ketubbah; usually takes place during the chossen's tish and the rabbi or a witness, on behalf of the bride, offers the groom a handkerchief or other object.

 Example Sentences